Rosan2016/Rosan-Xettri/README.md

 Name: Rosan Khattri Chettri
 Location: Banganga-10, Kapilvastu, Pakadiya Chapa, Nepal
 Website: www.rosankc.com.np

-Introduction:
+Email: rkc242855@gmail.com

+👋 Introduction
-Hello, my name is Rosan KC.
-I am a passionate web designer and game developer from Nepal.
-Over the past few years, I have honed my skills in graphic design, animation, and web development, bringing creativity to every project I undertake.
-From designing business cards to developing dynamic websites, I enjoy creating interactive and visually appealing user experiences.
+Hey there!
+I’m Rosan KC—a passionate web designer and game developer from Nepal with a creative spark and a tech-driven mind.
+Over the past few years, I’ve been blending design, animation, and code to create visually stunning and interactive digital experiences.
+Whether it’s building sleek websites, crafting animations, or designing game UIs, I thrive on turning ideas into engaging realities.

-Skills and Expertise:
+💻 Skills & Expertise
+Web Design & Development
+HTML, CSS, JavaScript – responsive and dynamic websites with clean code and creative flair.

+Graphics Design
-Web Design & Development: HTML, CSS, JavaScript Graphics Design: Business cards, logos, identity cards, certificates
+Business cards, logos, identity cards, certificates – sharp, professional, and brand-focused designs.
-Animation: Short videos and dynamic web animations Game Development: Engaging and immersive gaming interfaces Payment Integration Systems: eSewa, IME, Khalti, e-banking for web-based projects
-Experience:

-3+ years of experience as a graphic designer
-Developed and maintained several dynamic web applications Created game-related purchase systems with integrated payment methods
-Hobbies:

-Gaming
-Coding and exploring new tech trends
 Animation
-Designing creative content for both web and game projects For more information or to explore my portfolio, visit www.rosankc.com.np or email me at rkc242855@gmail.com.
+Short videos, animated content, and dynamic web animations to bring your digital presence to life.

+Game Development
+Immersive UI/UX for games with engaging mechanics and seamless interactivity.

+Payment Integration
+Seamless integration with eSewa, Khalti, IME Pay, and e-Banking systems for web-based applications.

+📈 Experience
+3+ years of hands-on experience in graphic design and digital media

+Built and maintained multiple interactive websites and web apps

+Developed game purchase systems with full online payment integration

+Consistently delivering client projects with creativity, precision, and a touch of boldness

+🎮 Hobbies & Interests
+Gaming (obviously!)

+Experimenting with new tech tools and frameworks

+Animation and storytelling through design

+Creating unique digital content that blends design and development

+🔗 Let's Connect
+Want to see my work or collaborate on a project?
+Visit: www.rosankc.com.np
+Or drop me a message at: rkc242855@gmail.com